Shakthivelms8/dp-420-cosmos-db-dev/instructions/14-functions.md

 1. Close **Visual Studio Code**.

-1. Return to the currently open browser window or tab with the Azure Functions log section expanded.
+1. Return to the currently open browser window or tab with the Azure Functions and select **Monitor** then select **log** section expanded.

 1. Observe the log output from your function.
 The terminal outputs a **Detected Operation** message for each change that was sent to it using the change feed.
 The operations are batched into groups of ~100 operations.